Turkey Handball Federation: History

-Handball sport began in Turkey in the period 1927-1938 as an outdoor game, initiated by three Turkish instructors for physical education at military schools, who were trained in Germany.
+Handball began in Turkey in the period 1927-1938 as an outdoor sport, initiated by three Turkish instructors for physical education at military schools, who were trained in Germany.
 The first official rules for field handball were published in 1934 by the "Turkey Physical Training Association" (Türkiye İdman Cemiyeti), and the first official open-air field handball match was played in 1938.

-In 1942, the sports handball, volleyball and basketball were organized unter the "Sport Games Federation" (Spor Oyunları Federasyonu) that led to a fast-growing development.
+In 1942, handball, volleyball and basketball were organized unter the "Sport Games Federation" (Spor Oyunları Federasyonu) that led to a fast-growing development.
 The first field handball league was formed in the 1942-43 season in Istanbul.
 In 1945, the first Turkish championship was organized.

 From 1945 on, indoor handball matches were held for girls in schools.
-Between 1960 and 1962, the first referee courses took place.
-Serious efforts relating indoor handball date from the mid-1970s.
-In that time, instructors of physical education, who were sent to West Germany for further education, founded the modern indoor handball sport in Turkish schools following their return.
+From 1960 to 1962, the first referee courses took place.
+Serious efforts relating to indoor handball date from the mid-1970s.
+At that time, instructors of physical education, who were sent to West Germany for further education, founded the modern indoor handball sport in Turkish schools following their return.
 In 1975, official indoor handball rules were translated and published by Yaşar Sevim of the Sports Academy of Ankara.

 On February 4, 1976, Turkey Handball Federation was established.
 Yaşar Sevim was appointed its first president, who had received further education for four years at the Sports Academy in Cologne, Germany.